curl/curl/docs/CONTRIBUTE.md

 you commit.

 Add whichever header lines as appropriate, with one line per person if more than one person was involved.
 There is no need to credit yourself unless you are using --author=... which hides your identity.
-Do not include people's e-mail addresses in headers to avoid spam, unless they are already public from a previous commit; saying `{userid} on github` is OK.
+Do not include people's email addresses in headers to avoid spam, unless they are already public from a previous commit; saying `{userid} on github` is OK.

 ### Write Access to git Repository